TransferLearningForDNA/genomic_data_extraction/README.md

 0.0163755458515283,0.0240174672489082,2748,,4.0,,0.5505822416302766,0.5,0.537117903930131,0.601528384279476,34.8769964989974
 ```

+_Note_: If the obtained file is empty, there might be a mismatch between the `"transript_id"` of the DNA and RNA csv files.

 ## Directory Structure
-Description of the repository's organization, explaining what each file and folder contains.
+For detailed function descriptions, please refer to the documentation: https://transferlearningfordna.github.io/genomic_data_extraction/.

 - `dna/`: Contains scripts and data for DNA extraction and feature analysis.

   - `dna_extraction.py`: Extracts and processes genomic data from Ensembl database.

   - `dna_feature_extraction.py`: Analyses DNA sequences to extract features ( e.g.codon frequencies, lengths, GC content).

-  - `ensembl_api.py`: Interacts with the Ensembl API for data retrieval.
+  - `ensembl_api.py`: Interacts with the Ensembl API for DNA data retrieval.

   - `gene_lists/`: Directory containing lists of gene stable IDs for each species.

   - `csv_files/`: Directory containing csv files with raw (temporary) or processed DNA data.

 - `rna/`: Scripts and resources for RNA data processing and analysis.

     - `rna_extraction.py`: Script for RNA sequence extraction (download & processing).

     - `rna_download_logic/`: Logic for downloading RNA data from NCBI SRA.

     - `data_conversion_helper_functions/`: Helper scripts for data format conversion and expression matrix processing.

     - `quant_files/`: Contains raw and processed nf-core/rnaseq pipeline output data.

       - `processed/`: Contains expression matrix csv files for each species (length-scaled TPM of all RNA-seq samples).

       - `raw/`: Contains folders for each species within which are stored `sf_files/` (raw nf-core/rnaseq Salmon quantification output files) and `csv_files/` (converted format).

     - `media_expression_files/`: Contains csv files with calculated median expression of selected transcripts.

     - `rnaseq_params.yaml`: Template YAML file used to run the nf-core/rnaseq pipeline.

-- `dataset_integration.py`: Integrates DNA and RNA datasets.
+- `dataset_integration.py`: Integrates DNA and RNA data to obtain final 'merged' dataset.
+- `merged_csv_files/`: Folder containing final dataset csv files (processed genomic and transcriptomic data).

-- `main.py`: The main script to run analyses.
+- `main.py`: The main script to run analyses via CLI commands.

 - `requirements.txt`: Required Python packages for the repository.

-- `species_ids.csv`: CSV file containing s`pecies identifiers used in analysis.
+- `species_ids.csv`: Template csv file containing name and taxonomy IDs of desired species.
-- `rnaseqpipeline_conda_env.yml`

-- `tests/`: Unit tests for DNA and RNA processing scripts.
-- `tutorials/`: Jupyter notebooks.
-- `visualizations/`: Scripts for exploratory data analysis (EDA) visualisations.

-For detailed usage and function descriptions, refer to the corresponding script's documentation.

-## Running the Tests
+## Gotchas
-TBC

-## Time and Space Complexity
-TBD

 ## Acknowledgments
 Credits to contributors, funding organizations, or any third-party tools or datasets used.